Primary Scene: Brooklyn/New York City

 Tomas’ duo with cornetist Taylor Ho Bynum has produced three critically acclaimed albums: True Events (2007, 482 Music), Stepwise (2010, NotTwo Records) and Through Foundation (2014, Self-released).
 “The playing is not just typically excellent, it’s conversational and buoyant, engaging the listener not through forceful attention-grabbing but rather coherence and seductiveness” (Trevor Hunter, NewMusicBox).
 “Bynum and Fujiwara constantly redefine the boundaries of their instruments to keep their dialogue fresh.
 They move gracefully from referencing postbop legends and avant garde pioneers to creating their own free jazz discourse.”
 (Ivana Ng, New York City Jazz Record)

 The collective trio Thumbscrew (with Mary Halvorson and Michael Formanek) released it’s debut album (Thumbscrew, Cuneiform) in 2014.
 The Village Voice writes, “the barrage of riffs are both epic and melodic, the low end beefy and the percussion massive.
 Expect nothing less than magic from these three avant purveyors.”
 “It is neither hierarchical, the way a soloist with accompaniment is, nor anti-hierarchical, the way free improv can be.
 The balance of governance and acquiescence is in constant flux, governed by a jointly shared sense of responsibility engendered by trust.”
 (Bill Meyer, The Wire) Thumbscrew received a 4 1/2 star review from Downbeat and was included on a number of Best-of-2014 lists includingNPR, The Wire, All About Jazz, and El Intruso.
-Their second album, Convallaria, will be released on Cuneiform Records in May, 2016.
+Their second album, Convallaria, was released on Cuneiform Records in May, 2016.

 Born and raised in Boston, MA, Tomas studied with legendary drummer and teacher Alan Dawson for eight years before moving to New York at the age of 17.
 He is currently a member of ensembles led by Bynum, Halvorson, Matana Roberts, Mike Reed, Nicole Mitchell, Matt Bauder, Josh Sinton (Ideal Bread), and Tomeka Reid, in addition to projects with artists such as Anthony Braxton, Michael Formanek, Ben Goldberg, Benoit Delbecq, and Briggan Krauss, and has performed at festivals and venues across North America, Europe, Asia, Australia, and the Middle East.Fujiwara, Tomas